Loryn Brantz

 Loryn Brantz is an American author and illustrator with a focus on feminism- and women-related topics.
 She wrote and illustrated the board book series Feminist Baby.
-She is also the creator of the webcomic series: Jellybean Comics and The Good Advice Cupcake.
+She is also the creator of the webcomic series Jellybean Comics and the web-series The Good Advice Cupcake.

 Brantz won two Emmy Awards for her construction and design work with Sesame Street and a Moonbeam Children's Book Award for Best First Picture Book for Harvey the Child Mime, which was later brought to the stage by New York City's Children Theater.

 Career

 Brantz was a builder and designer at Jim Henson's workshop from 2006 to 2011.
 She worked building props and puppets, her work showing up on PBS, Sprout Network, and Sesame Street, the latter with which she won two Emmy Awards for Outstanding Achievement in Costume Design/Styling in 2009 and 2011.